ResearchMachine/master-degree-diploma-project-fractal-undeground-flow-modeling/README.md

 ### III.
 Content.

+Models of one-dimensional undeground flow in media with fractal properties are investigated.
+The main purpose of this work is to investigate several approaches of includ-ing fractal properties of medium into the filtration models.
+The problems of finding the Hausdorff permeability parameter from the pres-sure value in the one-phase filtration models, that is derived in the view of the step function, are solved.
+Buckley-Leverett two-phase filtration models and capillary imbibition models are generalized with the usage of the power laws.
+Fractal differential calculus ap-proach showed significant difference between the solutions of boundary value prob-lems for stationary filtration models with and without fractal geometry.

 The project code contains 3 scripts:
 1. Solution of fractal properties identification problem for a steady model;